id-sc/duck/README.md

-# WEBSITE FILES ACCESSIBLE ON GITHUB
+# HOW TO RUN THE WEBSITE

-Find all the files at https://github.com/id-sc/duck/tree/main
+Install all the files from https://github.com/id-sc/duck/tree/main

-## Installation

 Run the following command in the terminal:

 ### `npm install @mui/material @emotion/react @emotion/styled`

-## Launch the website

 In the project directory, you can run: